niivveeddiittaa/Data-Analysis-using-Excel-/README.md

 The primary goal of this analysis is to uncover patterns and insights that can help answer key questions such as:

 **Who is most likely to buy a bike?**

 **What factors influence the decision to purchase a bike?**

 **Are there any regional differences in bike purchasing behavior?**

 **How does income, education, or occupation impact bike sales?**

+## **Key Findings**
+**Age Matters**: Middle-aged individuals (31-54 years) are the most likely to purchase bikes.

+**Income Influence**: Higher-income individuals are more likely to buy bikes, but there's a sweet spot in the mid-income range.

+**Occupation Impact**: Professionals and skilled manual workers show a higher tendency to purchase bikes.

+**Regional Trends**: Bike sales are higher in urban regions with shorter commute distances.